Marvel Cinematic Universe Movies Ranked by ComicBook.com Fans

 #11 – ‘Avengers: Age of Ultron’

-Holding onto the #11 spot amongst all MCU films is Avengers: Age of Ultron.
+Also bearing the same spot on both lists is Avengers: Age of Ultron.

 Earth’s Mightiest Heroes faced off against a villain of their own creation, James Spader’s maniacal Ultron.
 Fans were introduced to future Avengers Wanda Maximoff/Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany), and were given a glimpse of what to expect once Phase Three rolled around.